-- A bachelor's degree, GPA of 3.0 or better, in Aerospace Engineering from an accredited institution.
+- A bachelor's degree, GPA of 3.0 or better, in Aerospace Engineering or a related engineering field from an accredited institution.

 - Courses in mathematics (Calculus I, II, III, & Differential Equations), and Thermodynamics are required to be considered for admission.

 - Completed applications are reviewed and considered for admission on a case-by-case basis.